Montour County officials await FEMA estimate

 DANVILLE — Officials from the Federal Emergency Management Agency visited Foggy Mountain Bridge — closed last summer due to flooding — and will now prepare their own estimate to replace the Montour County bridge.

-Montour County Commissioner Trevor Finn and an engineer from Larson Design Group, also visited the site of the Anthony Township brief, Commission Chairman Ken Holdren at the commissioners meeting Tuesday.
-The bridge collapsed last August follow heavy rains and flooding.
+Montour County Commissioner Trevor Finn and an engineer from Larson Design Group, also visited the site of the Anthony Township brief, said Commission Chairman Ken Holdren at the commissioners meeting Tuesday.
+The bridge collapsed last August following heavy rains and flooding.

 Holdren said FEMA will prepare its own cost estimate for the bridge.
 The commissioners believe FEMA will pay 75 percent of the cost and the Pennsylvania Emergency Management Agency will cover the remaining 25 percent of the cost to replace the span.
 If repair costs exceed the FEMA estimate additional funds can be awarded, he said.